-If you got a reliable connection, you won have troubles with a Chromebook.
+If you have a reliable connection, you won’t have trouble with a Chromebook.
 However, remember that you will depend on having WiFi wherever you go.

 You will be able to use Netflix and other streaming services through the included Chrome browser.

-The laptop comes with 4GB of Ram, an Intel Celeron N3160 quad-core processor with a decent 2.24GHz processor speed.
+The laptop comes with 4GB of RAM, and an Intel Celeron N4000 Dual-Core processor with a decent 2.6GHz processor speed.

 It is kind of heavy for a Chromecast, but it’s still lightweight compared to most laptops with only 3.75 lbs.

 It is the simplest laptop I’d recommend if you truly want a laptop for watching movies and the very basics of using a personal computer.